 YES, you read that right!
 Dragging your wife down the street by her neck is not considered domestic violence in Portugal, because according to a Portuguese female judge – yes, you read that right again – it is not a sufficiently cruel and humiliating act to be considered domestic violence.
 The Portuguese are very mean and callous people in general (if we’ve lived there long enough to realize that), but it seems that women in Portugal can be even more vicious when it comes to how they treat other women.

-Especially in a case of domestic violence, you’d expect a woman to be the first to be compassionate towards another female victim, but since we’re talking about Portuguese people… It’s all explained.
+Especially in a case of domestic violence, you’d expect a woman to be the first to show compassion to another female victim, but since we’re talking about Portuguese people… It’s all explained.
 Anyway, it is clear that this is an extremely serious issue for any decent human being, regardless of gender.

 It is no coincidence that Portuguese society seems to have never left the Stone Age in too many aspects.
-This court ruling has really cleared up all my doubts.
+This court decision has really cleared up all my doubts.

 The following article is a translation (mostly MT).
 You can find the link to the original website at the end of it.